 The Nomination Committee

 The Nomination Committee comprises all the directors and meets at least once per year to examine Board appointments and to make recommendations to the Board in accordance with best practice and other applicable rules and regulations.
-The Nominations Committee did not meet in 2021, and this is not in compliance with the QCA Code which requires the Committee to meet at least once during the year.
-However, the Board considers this to be reasonable as there have been no changes to the current directors during the year.
+The Nominations Committee met once in 2022 to accept John Teeling’s resignation.

 The Audit Committee

 The Audit Committee, chaired by Chairman and Managing Director, David Horgan, and including Executive Director, James Finn, meets at least twice a year and assists the Board in meeting responsibilities in respect of external financial reporting and internal controls.
 The Audit Committee also keeps under review the scope and results of the audit.
 It also considers the cost-effectiveness, independence and objectivity of the Auditor taking account of any non-audit services provided by them.
 The Audit Committee does not include any non-executive directors.

 The Remuneration Committee